hadarsonego/vagrant_nginx_chef/README.md

 **The Gzip compression**

-Simple configuration that make this nginx compress the content with gzip, the on/off can be change in the chef atrributes.
+Simple configuration that make this nginx compress the content with gzip, the on/off can be change in the chef attributes.

 ```
 ##